Woman looking at papers at a desk.

 Sometimes life can throw you curveballs that affect your ability to make your mortgage payment on time.
 If this occurs, don’t stress just yet, you have options!

-A late payment fee is pretty much self-explanatory and occurs when a client misses a mortgage payment.
+A late payment fee is pretty much self-explanatory and occurs when a borrower misses a mortgage payment.
 Traditionally, mortgage payments are due on the first of each month.
 Lenders usually have a grace period that allows you to still make the payment before there’s a late charge.

 Even the most meticulous budgets can be thrown off.
 You could have an unexpected medical emergency in your family or a situation where you or a family member loses their job.
 Life happens, and when it does, it can cause you to fall behind on your payments, causing late fees to pile up, making your loan more difficult to pay off.